 You can’t appreciate what you don’t understand.
 My wife has been a huge contributor to this.
-Art was never something I paid much attention to and she has a Fine Art Degree.
+Art was never something I paid much attention to and she has a Fine Arts Degree.
 Through her, well…dragging me at first to art museums, I’ve since gained knowledge of the craft.
 As a result, I’m able to recognize a John Singer Sargent or appreciate a Jackson Pollock.
 (I said appreciate, not, understand, I don’t think I”ll ever understand the money paid for Pollock’s work.
 But hey, good for him.)

 10 years ago, I wouldn’t have even thought about this.
 In my desire to fast track the business world, everything I read was about “how to.”
 However, what has given me a more well-rounded life, is an understanding of things outside of my immediate interest.
-From art to philosophy, stretching to read for the improvement of your whole self, and not just ability, is a big leap in personal development.
+From art to philosophy, stretching to read for the improvement of your whole self, and not just ability is a big leap in personal development.

 This is my favorite and most enjoyable.
 While “how to” books are great, there is nothing better than to read the biography of a remarkable person.
-Foremost, you gleam the insights they have to offer through their experiences.
+Foremost, you glean the insights they have to offer through their experiences.
 The second part is somewhat magical.
-I’ve found that, through use of imagination, I insert myself into their story and see life through their lens.
+I’ve found that, through the use of imagination, I insert myself into their story and see life through their lens.
 It always lends perspective and clarity.

 Why not Fiction?

 While I read non-fiction almost exclusively, I do agree that reading fiction unleashes creativity and broadens your world view.
 As Stephen King says, “Fiction is the truth inside the lie.”
-I didn’t include it in my list because I couldn’t with integrity give pointers on something I don’t know.
+I didn’t include it on my list because I couldn’t with integrity give pointers on something I don’t know.

 Consequently, I’m somewhat jealous of people who can absorb volumes of fiction.
 I know from childhood what an experience it can bring.
 Currently, I have three works by Dostoevsky and 100 Years of Solitude sitting on my living room shelf.
 I plan on reading at some point this year.
 We’ll see.